 There have been a lot of outdoor projects on our “to do” list this summer.
 After (more or less) completing the renovation/build on our home over the winter, once the snow melted, there were so many things in our front and backyard that needed addressing.
 Grass.
 A new driveway.
-A porch.
+A cedar porch ceiling.
 Pretty crucial stuff.
 You can always close the door on an unfinished room inside your house, but when the exterior is in such rough shape, it is hard to hide!

 When we were completing the reno of our house, we had our main contractor build the structure of the porch, lay composite decking, install railings, and the columns.
 I’ll get into more details about those choices in another post soon, but one of the elements of this porch that we DIY’d (that “we” is pretty liberal… it was all Dan and my Dad on this one) was the cedar porch ceiling.

 With the dark gray siding that we chose for our home, plus the white accents, I knew that all the elements would work together and that the wood would add some warmth to the overall scheme.
 We really want to make the porch somewhere we actually sit and hang out and enjoy.

 Here was our starting point: a freshly built, but still “naked” porch ceiling.
 We have been living with it like that since we moved back in in January (7 months and counting…)!

 >> 6 foot lengths of tongue and groove cedar (our area was roughly 5 x 20), purchased from Home Hardware

 >> cedar cove moulding to wrap around the edges

 >> 1×3 strapping